 But couples today aren’t typically in arranged marriages.
 There may not be a bride AND a groom.
 No one is being “given away.”
 And there may not even be an aisle to walk down.
 For these and a variety of other reasons, more couples are opting to see each other before the ceremony and enjoy some time together.
 Hence the “first look.”

-Often, the first look is a scripted photo op where one person (usually the dude) has their back turned andf the other (the gal) approaches quietly and then, surprise! they see each other.
+Often, the first look is a scripted photo op where one person has their back turned and the other approaches quietly and then, surprise! they see each other.
 This is cute, but not necessary, so if you’re not into it, don’t stress.
 You can just see each other, unceremoniously.
 Your day will be replete with photo ops and grand ceremony, trust me.

 I am one to love a good photo op, however.
 For that and a few other reasons, I encourage couples to do a first look.
 Here’s why: